Virtual Accounts Overview

 Implementing virtual accounts for payment processing not only simplifies transactions but also enhances security and operational efficiency.
 Below are some of the latest best practices and trends to consider when implementing virtual accounts on your platform.

 Generate unique virtual account numbers via API for individual customers or transactions.
-Programmatically set amounts, expiration dates, and custom references for automated payment tracking.

 Retrieve current status and details of any virtual account.
 Monitor active accounts and verify account configuration in real-time.